ojii/imgsize/README.md

 You should not pass the entire image data, the first kilobyte or so should suffice.

+### API

+#### `imgsize.get_size(data: bytes) -> imgsize.Size | None`

+Given the data in the bytes provided, attempts to determine the image format, size and whether it is an animated image or not, otherwise returns None.

+#### `imgsize.Size`

+A class with four properties: `width: int`, `height: int`, `mime_type: str`, `is_animated: bool`.

+Instances of `imgsize.Size` are equatable, hashable and iterable (yielding `width` and `height`).

+Instances of `imgsize.Size` have a `as_dict()` method which returns the properties as a dictionary.

+## Notes

+`imgsize` does not validate whether the data passed is a valid image or not.
+The intended use of this library is to reject data early and quickly if it does not appear to be an image format you intend to support.
+If you need to validate the entire image, the suggested workflow is to use this library to reject data that is not images, is not a file format you support, has dimensions beyond what you wish to support or is animated if you only want static images, then pass it to a library that does actual image parsing to determine if the data is actually an image.

+`imgsize` only supports a few formats, the supported formats is mostly based on what browsers support, and does not necessarily support all features or variants of those formats, as a result, there might be false positives and false negatives.

 ## Building

 Use [maturin](https://www.maturin.rs/) to build: `maturin build`